wozo/Leaflet-Maps-Marker/readme.txt

 * UPDATE from leaflet 0.3 beta to 0.3.1 stable [changelog](https://github.com/CloudMade/Leaflet/blob/master/CHANGELOG.md)
 * BUGFIX: markers did not show up in Wikitude World Browser due to a bug with different provider name
 * BUGFIX: lat/lon values for layer and marker maps were rounded on some installations
-* CHANGED: added updated Japanes translation (thanks to Shu Higashi, @higa4)
+* CHANGED: added updated Japanese translation (thanks to Shu Higashi, @higa4)
+* CHANGED: added updated German translation

 = v1.5.1 - 12.02.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.5.1)